Vivean Gray

-Jean Vivra Gray (20 July 1924 – 29 July 2016), known professionally as Vivean Gray, also credited as Vivian Gray and Viven Gray, was an English-born actress who starred in film and television roles in Australia.
+Jean Vivra Gray (20 July 1924 – 29 July 2016), known professionally as Vivean Gray, also credited as Vivian Gray and Viven Gray, was an English actress who starred in films and television series in Australia.

 Gray starred in films Picnic at Hanging Rock and The Last Wave, but her best-known roles were in TV soap operas, after having appeared in numerous guest parts for Crawford Productions, she had regular roles in serials, The Sullivans, as Ida Jessup appearing in that series for its entire run from 1976 to 1983; in Prisoner, as Edna Pearson in 1984, and in Neighbours, as Nell Mangel from 1986 to 1988, after which she left the acting profession and returned to her native England to Shoreham-by-Sea, West Sussex.

 Early life

-Gray was born in Cleethorpes, Lincolnshire, England on 20 July 1924.the daughter of Allan Gray and Doris (nee Simpson), who had married the previous year in Grimsby, Lincolnshire.
+Gray was born in Cleethorpes, Lincolnshire, England on 20 July 1924. the daughter of Allan Gray and Doris (nee Simpson), who had married the previous year in Grimsby, Lincolnshire.
 She was the eldest of four children.
 Her father was a fish and chip shop owner at Grimsby Docks, and, just before WW2, the family moved to New Malden in Surrey where he owned the newly built Fish and Chip shop at 12, The Triangle.

 Gray prior to her acting career initially worked as a local reporter, photographer's assistant, a sales assistant in a department store, and later became a nurse, and served with the Women's Land Army.
 In 1952 she visited Australia on holiday.
 Her acting career stemmed from work with an amateur theatrical group.

 Career

-In the 1970s, Gray appeared in a number of television dramas produced by Crawford Productions including Solo One, Bluey, Homicide, Division 4, Matlock Police, and Carson's Law.
+Gray's first screen appearance was as an unnamed, interfering and gossipy neighbour in the 1971 film A City's Child.
+Soon afterwards, Gray began appearing in a number of television dramas produced by Crawford Productions including The Box, Solo One, Bluey, Homicide, Division 4, Matlock Police, and Carson's Law.
 She also appeared in film portraying mathematics teacher Miss Greta McCraw in Peter Weir's adaptation of Picnic at Hanging Rock (1975) and in the television mini-series Anzacs and All the Rivers Run.

 She worked with Weir again in 1977 in his film The Last Wave, playing the role of Aboriginal history expert Doctor Whitburn.

+The Box

+Gray played Gwen Logan in The Box in 1975.
+Appearing in the show weeks before her daughter, thus building some suspense, Gwen is the mother of Carol Manning (Barbara Ramsay), the troubled wife of Nick Manning (John Stanton).
+Carol has a history of mental illness, exacerbated by her mother's interfering and undermining presence.
+Additionally, Gwen has a problem with alcohol.
+In a fraught storyline, Gwen persuades Carol to undergo an abortion without Nick's knowledge; Carol changes her mind at the last minute.